Editorial calendars, also known as content calendars, are one of those marketing tools many businesses know they should

 Paid Editorial Calendar Options: CoSchedule & DivvyHQ

-If you want to invest in the Rolls Royce of content calendars, you may want to look into paid options.
+If you want to invest in the Rolls Royce of editorial calendars, you may want to look into paid options.

 There are a handful of companies—such as CoSchedule and DivvyHQ—that specialize in providing state-of-the-art editorial calendars with all of the interactivity and features you could imagine.

-So what enticing features do paid content calendars provide?
+So what enticing features do paid calendars provide?

 While the features vary from company to company, Coschedule, which brands itself as “One Calendar To Rule Them All,” offers features such as:

 - Saved calendar views